 At Hofstra, she dove into long-form, investigative audio storytelling and published a three-part podcast series called “Sex Work After Gilgo” looking into how vulnerable populations are impacted after traumatic events.

 “This project made me feel cemented as a journalist and gave me the confidence to take the 15-hour leap and move to Barnwell County to continue my career.
-Now, I live happily in Williston with my two dogs, Bentley and Luca, and my cat, Felix.
+Felix.
 I love to sit outside reading or writing, while my four-legged roommates ‘help,’ or walk my dogs for miles with headphones on, blaring a true crime podcast,” she said.

 She believes words are powerful.
 Her job allows her to tell stories that otherwise may go untold while connecting with people daily.